maml/SVGPlayButton/README.md

 The button toggles between 'play' and 'pause', has a circle around it, and has the capability to display a 'progress track'.
 It's a sub-class of UIButton and all visual elements are SVG which means it will scale infinitely up and/or down.
 The example app demonstrates some of the scaling capability via a slider as well as an example of how to update the button's progress.

-It has default colors which can be set to whatever you like.
+It has default colors which can be set either programmatically or via Interface Builder.
 The colors that can be set are:
 * ```progressTrackColor``` - the outer circle
 * ```progressColor``` - the progress circle that fills in the 'track'
 * ```playColor``` - color of the play shape / triangle